ykatamish/EECS-481-Project/README.md

 2 - pip install --global-option='build_ext' --global-option='-I/usr/local/include' --global-option='-L/usr/local/lib' pyaudio

 For Installation instructions of how to install the google_api reference the readme in the google_api_interface directory
-TODO:

-1- integrate with flask (for python use) DONE

-2- connect the Google API DONE

-3- slice up the audio file [May not be necessary]

-4- get recording from microphone DONE

-5- save old lecture to disk

-6- Recording playback